adrimus/adrimus.github.io/content/about.md

 ## Hello, I'm Adrian 👋

-I'm a PowerShell Systems Administrator with a passion for automation and making complex systems work seamlessly.
+I'm a Systems Administrator with a passion for automation and PowerShell.
 By day, I wrangle servers and craft scripts to make IT operations smoother.
 When I'm not diving deep into PowerShell or managing infrastructure, you'll find me embracing my most important role - being a dad.

 ### What I Do